What characteristic does excitatory neurotransmitter activity contribute to?

 Study for the New CED - Biological Basis of Behavior Exam.
 Test your understanding with detailed questions and explanations.
 Prepare effectively for your exam!

-Excitatory neurotransmitter activity is primarily associated with the stimulation of neurons and the promotion of neural communication.
-When excitatory neurotransmitters, such as glutamate, bind to their receptors on a postsynaptic neuron, they lead to depolarization of that neuron.
-This depolarization is crucial because it makes the neuron's membrane potential more positive, thus moving it closer to the threshold required to trigger an action potential.
+Excitatory neurotransmitter activity is primarily associated with increasing the likelihood of an action potential occurring in a neuron.
+When excitatory neurotransmitters bind to their receptors on the postsynaptic neuron, they typically lead to depolarization of the neuron's membrane.
+This depolarization brings the membrane potential closer to the threshold required to initiate an action potential.
+As a result, the stimulation makes it more likely for the neuron to fire, thus transmitting the signal.

 Subscribe